jmscslgroup/libpanda/doc/tutorial.md

 [https://github.com/jmscslgroup/libpanda](https://github.com/jmscslgroup/libpanda)

 The majority of example source code to interface with the Panda is based on python and uses libusb.
 We chose to write our own C++ version due to performance issues found with minimalist implementations in Python.
-This effects both CPU usage nearing 92%, and missing nearly 50%.
+This effects both CPU usage nearing 92%, and missing nearly 50% of CAN data.
 Libpanda is able to perform the same tasks as the Python version, with the addition of reading GPS data, at 35% usage, and with twice the throughput of data collection.
 Here is a video demonstrating our findings:

 \htmlonly
 <center>